 Our first responders will be overwhelmed and focused on taking care of our community’s core infrastructure.
-Additional help from outside the area such as the Red Cross will arrive, but not for many days due to significant destruction of regional transportation systems.
+Additional help from outside the area such as the Red Cross will arrive, but not for weeks due to significant destruction of regional transportation systems.

 Be familiar with what you should do in the first five minutes after an earthquake (PDF) to secure yourself and your loved ones and with what materials you should have on hand.

 - We’ve created this family reunification plan (PDF) – customized for Bainbridge Island residents – to help you prepare to quickly and safely reunite with your loved ones.